FocalPaint/FocalPaint/CustomShaders/Readme.md

 ```

 You'll notice the first argument is an Array of `Dab`s, and the second argument is a single `DabMeta` object.
 Assuming you want to draw dabs, you may want to loop over the DabArray using the `DabMeta.dabCount` property.
-Here are their definitions, these are included for you so you should not copy these into your shader code:
+Here are their definitions, these are included for you so you should NOT copy these into your shader code:

 ```
 // a circle-like blob color or effect (eraser, etc) to apply to a canvas